-This is not an answer to your last.
+Good friend — this is not an answer to your last.
 The letter to my address sent by you through Mohini was never written by yourself.
 Verily it was penned by one, at that time, entirely under the influence of a creature of Attavada —

 "The sin of Self, who in the Universe